 Children in Burundi

-Children's diets in general consist of less than 2% meat resulting in protein deficiency although those children living around Lake Tanganyika have fish as a major part of their food intake.
-As is happening across much of Africa, child mortality rates are falling in Burundi from 248.1 deaths per 1,000 live births in 1970 to 56.5 deaths per 1,000 live births in 2019 (compared with 4 in the Uk for 2019.)
-Children often die from malaria, diarrhoea, and pneumonia not least because of a lack of access to safe water and sanitation.
-Many who are born alive are already infected with HIV/AIDS and there are an estimated 230,000 children orphaned by HIV/AIDS in the country representing 30% of all orphans.
-Of these, just a few thousand live in official orphanages, the rest living on the streets or land, as head of child households with a small group of these children living with families other than their own.
+Children's diets in general consist of less than 2% meat, resulting in protein deficiency although those children living around Lake Tanganyika have fish as a major part of their food intake.
+As is happening across much of Africa, child mortality rates are falling in Burundi from 248.1 deaths per 1,000 live births in 1970 to 49.2 deaths per 1,000 live births in 2023 (compared with a global average in that year of 37.)
+Children often die from malaria, diarrhoea, and pneumonia, not least because of a lack of access to safe water and sanitation.
+This is a significant challenge in Burundi, with less than half the population having access to clean drinking water due to poverty, contaminated sources, inadequate infrastructure, and poor hygiene practices, leading to widespread waterborne diseases, especially in children.
+In 2022, there were 65,000 children in Burundi who had been orphaned by HIV/AIDS, with an overall significant decrease in the overall prevalence rate.

-Living outside an orphanage significantly reduces these children's willingness and ability to attend school or receive appropriate health care because officially they don't exist and if they don't exist no-one notices or even cares if they disappear.
-The future for these orphans is equally bleak as they are unlikely to reintegrate into mainstream society as while some education in Burundi is free, books and uniforms are not and children fending for themselves simply do not have the resources to attend school in a country where there are already high levels of illiteracy and non school engagement.
+An estimated 600,000 children in Burundi currently live without any parental care.
+Of these, just a few thousand live in official orphanages; the rest living on the streets or land, or as heads of child households with a small group of these children living with families other than their own.
+Living outside an orphanage significantly reduces these children's willingness and ability to attend school or receive appropriate health care because officially, they don't exist, and if they don't exist, no one notices or even cares if they disappear.
+The future for these orphans is equally bleak as they are unlikely to reintegrate into mainstream society, as while some education in Burundi is free, books and uniforms are not, and children fending for themselves simply do not have the resources to attend school in a country where there are already high levels of illiteracy and non-school engagement.
 Being an orphan also increases the likelihood of them having to engage in labour suited for adults only and, of course, places them at risk of exploitation with an estimated 3,000 of them living rough on the streets.
 UNICEF carried out a survey of some of these children and found 93% of them showed clinical signs of behavioural problems.
-Many of these orphans go on to become 'former street children'; a term used once the child has reached adulthood where they may remain on the streets, often with addiction problems, unable to find work or establish normal relationships.
+Many of these orphans go on to become 'former street children'; a term used once the child has reached adulthood, where they may remain on the streets, often with addiction problems, unable to find work or establish normal relationships.

 Volunteer